patrickfrey/mewa/doc/glossary.md

 A set of term rewrite rules to reduce structures of types to types and in this process construct a program that represents this structure.

 ## Scope
-Pair of cardinal numbers (represented as integers) that define an area the first number defines the start of the scope and the second number defines one number after the last step that belongs to the scope.
+Pair of integer numbers (represented as integer numbers) that define an area the first number defines the start of the scope and the second number defines one number after the last step that belongs to the scope.
 The scope defines the validity of a definition in the language defined.
 A definition is valid if the scope includes the scope step of the instruction that queries the definition.

 ### Example
 1. Item 'ABC' defined in scope [1,123]